Skip to main content Skip to footer

 Why do medical schools interview candidates?

-Preparation is essential to success.
+Preparation is essential to give yourself the best chance of success.

 Preparing for your medical school interview

-When preparing for your interview, consider the topics you might be asked about and the key points you would include in your responses.
+Start by considering the topics you might be asked about and the key points you would include in your responses.
 Avoid memorising generic answers, as this can come across as unnatural.
 You may struggle if the question is phrased differently than you expected.

 The interview may focus on your personal statement.
 Read it through and be prepared to discuss anything you’ve mentioned.
 You may be asked to talk about your work experience or any reading you have done.

 You may be given scenario questions.
-You'll be asked how you would respond to different problems or situations or how you’ve coped with similar ones.
-Since you won’t be able to predict every question, don’t worry if you're asked any questions you weren't expecting.
-Try to answer as best you can.
+You'll be asked how you would respond in different situations or how you’ve coped with similar problems.

 You Can Be A Doctor interview tips